 The Law School has two principal sections, Withers-Brown Hall and Slaughter Hall.
-Withers-Brown has been the home of the Law School since 1974 when it moved to North Grounds from its former home, Clark Hall, on Central Grounds.
+Withers-Brown has been the home of the Law School since 1974, when it moved to North Grounds from its former home, Clark Hall, on Central Grounds.
 Slaughter is the former home of the Darden School of Business, which moved to its new complex just west of the Law School in 1996.
-In 1997 the Law School completed a $35-million renovation, financed completely with private funds, that linked the two buildings with Clay Hall uniting the front and Hunton & Williams Hall bridging the rear.
+In 1997 the Law School completed a $35 million renovation, financed completely with private funds, that linked the two buildings, with Clay Hall uniting the front and Hunton & Williams Hall bridging the rear.
 In 2002 the Law School completed the Student-Faculty Center, which connects to Hunton & Williams Hall as well.
-You will need Acrobat Reader 4 to view a complete map of the Grounds.
+Map

 |Clay Hall entrance|